Folklore of Romania: Origin of evil

 Other accounts, closer to the biblical one, suggest that the Devil and his demons were once angels of God.
-The Devil, however, tried to rebel, and, in response, God opened up the heavens so that he might fall to the earth.
+The Devil, however, tried to rebel, and, in response, God opened up the heavens so that he might fall to the Earth.
 Fearing that Heaven might be voided, the archangel Michael re-sealed it, thus freezing the demons that had not yet fallen to hell in place.
 This is related to the concept of soul customs, where every soul is intercepted on its way to heaven by these demons, who force it into hell.
-It has also given rise to the Romanian saying până ajungi la Dumnezeu, te mănâncă sfinţii ("before you reach God, the saints will eat you").
+It has also given rise to the Romanian saying până ajungi la Dumnezeu, te mănâncă sfinții ("before you reach God, the saints will eat you").

 Origin of God

 Another question commonly addressed is that of the origin of God, which is explained in a Russian doll-type fashion; before every God there was another God that created him.
 Thus explaining the many names the Bible used for God, the Oltenians believed the first God was called Sabaoth, followed by Amon, Apollo, the Creator God of the Bible and, finally, Jesus Christ.